Willard L. 'Red' Forney founded this company in Carlisle PA, in 1975 to manufacture realistic looking Standard

 had apprenticed in the McCoy shops at Kent, WA, where he learned the

-art of making stamped steel standard gauge car bodies.
+art of making stamped steel standard gauge car bodies and was taught how to weld them by Margaret McCoy.

 Wide or Standard gauge toy trains were popularized in the United States during the early